 Apache Axis2™ is a Web Services / SOAP / WSDL engine, the successor to the widely used Apache Axis SOAP stack.
 There are two implementations of the Apache Axis2 Web services engine - Apache Axis2/Java and Apache Axis2/C

 While you will find all the information on Apache Axis2/Java here, you can visit the Apache Axis2/C Web site for Axis2/C implementation information.

 Apache Axis2, Axis2, Apache, the Apache feather logo, and the Apache Axis2 project logo are trademarks of The Apache Software Foundation.

-Apache Axis2/Java 1.6.2 is a maintenance releases containing fixes for several issues discovered over the six months.
+Apache Axis2/Java 1.6.2 is a maintenance release containing fixes for several issues discovered over the past six months.
 This version upgrade Axiom to 1.2.13 and Neethi to version 3.0.2.
 The complete list of fixes can be found here.